-Fussler (1914-1997) was a pioneering librarian whose contributions to information science were wide-ranging and impactful.
-He was the Head of the Manhattan Project’s library division, laying the foundation for the Atomic Energy Commission’s later information activities.
-He was an associate editor of American Documentation, and wrote Photographic Reproduction for Libraries: a Study in Administrative Problems (1941).
+Fussler was Head of the Manhattan Project's library division--laying the foundation for the Atomic Energy Commission's later information activities.
+He was associate editor of American Documentation.
+He wrote Photographic Reproduction for Libraries: A Study in Administrative Problems (1941).
 Fussler conducted early bibliometrics studies of the journal literature of chemistry and physics.
-He was interested in measuring the role of librarians in scientific communication, and published important articles on this subject in Library Quarterly.
-He was the Director of the University of Chicago Library, 1948-71.
+He was interested in measuring the role of libraries in scientific communication.
+He published important articles on this subject in Library Quarterly.
+He was the director of the University of Chicago Library, 1948-71.
 For additional biographical information on Fussler related to his work as the director of the Univ. of Chicago Library see: http://www.lib.uchicago.edu/e/libra/su1997/fussler.html

-The following obituary appeared in the ASIS&T Bulletin, adapted from an obituary provided by the University of Chicago, at the time of his death in 1997:
+The following obituary appeared in the ASIS Bulletin at the time of his death in 1997:

 Dr. Herman H. Fussler, a pioneering librarian who helped make the University of Chicago Libraries a leading international resource for scholars, died March 2 in Raleigh, North Carolina.
 He was 82.